What Does it Take to Be a Brownfield Redevelopment Specialist or Site Manager?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Is There Job Demand for Brownfield Redevelopment Specialists and Site Managers?
+Are There Job Opportunities for Brownfield Redevelopment Specialists and Site Managers?

 There were about 992,100 jobs for Brownfield Redevelopment Specialist or Site Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Brownfield Redevelopment Specialist or Site Manager by 2026.
-The BLS estimates 79,200 yearly job openings in this field.
+There will be an estimated 79,200 positions for Brownfield Redevelopment Specialist or Site Manager per year.

 The states with the most job growth for Brownfield Redevelopment Specialist or Site Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Salary for a Brownfield Redevelopment Specialist or Site Manager
+What is the Average Salary of a Brownfield Redevelopment Specialist or Site Manager

 Brownfield Redevelopment Specialists and Site Managers who work in District of Columbia, Virginia, or California, make the highest salaries.